-The Residence Bintan offers many different types of rooms.
-From 1-2 bedroom villas to 1 bedroom suites.
-You can view their room types here.
+The Residence Bintan offers many types of rooms – From 1 to 2-bedroom villas to 1-bedroom suites.
 The beachfront villas come with private pools and looked super nice!

 You can book a room at the residence Bintan from the following websites: